janjaapmeijer/lysmarine_gen/README.md

 	nand-sata-install

+    	> Choose option: "Boot from MTD Flash - system on SATA, USB or NVMe"
+   	> Choose NVMe partition, eg. /dev/nvme0n1p1
+   	> Accept erasing of the choosen partition with "Yes"
+   	> Choose fs type (tested with ext4)
+   	> Wait a few minutes for rootfs transfer to chosen partition **(this will copy the image from the SD card to the NVME drive)**
+	> Choose writing SPI bootloader with "Yes"
+**No, if you have flashed the SPI with radxa's bootloader**
+   	> Confirm that you want to flash it with "Yes"
+	> Choose Exit
+	> Reboot or poweroff

 **Step 2 : Option 2**

 - flash BBN OS image to NVME with (make sure to remove PIN **23** and **25** before flashing):

         sudo dd if=~/lysmaine-bbn-lite-bookworm_*-armbian-arm64.img.xz of=/dev/nvme0n1 bs=1M

 ## License